 An object that determines whether the current instance and other are equal.

 true if the two objects are equal; otherwise, false.

 The method supports custom structural comparison of array and tuple objects.
 This method in turn calls the comparer object's IEqualityComparer.Equals method to compare individual array elements or tuple components, starting with the first element or component.
 The individual calls to IEqualityComparer.Equals end and the method returns a value either when a method call returns false or after all array elements or tuple components have been compared.

 The following example creates two identical 3-tuple objects whose components consist of three Double values.
 The value of the second component is Double.NaN.
-The example then calls the Tuple<T1, T2, T3>.Equals method, and it calls the method twice.
-The first time, it passes the default equality comparer that is returned by the EqualityComparer<T>.Default property.
-The second time, it passes the custom NanComparer object.
-As the output from the example shows, the first two method calls return true, whereas the third call returns false.
+The example then calls the Tuple(T1, T2, T3).Equals method, and it calls the method three times.
+The first time, it passes the default equality comparer that is returned by the EqualityComparer(T).Default property.
+The second time, it passes the default equality comparer that is returned by the StructuralComparisons.StructuralEqualityComparer property.
+The third time, it passes the custom NanComparer object.
+As the output from the example shows, the first three method calls return true, whereas the fourth call returns false.

 Windows 7, Windows Vista SP1 or later, Windows XP SP3, Windows Server 2008 (Server Core not supported), Windows Server 2008 R2 (Server Core supported with SP1 or later), Windows Server 2003 SP2

 The .NET Framework does not support all versions of every platform.
 For a list of the supported versions, see .NET Framework System Requirements.